KDT84/Ruby_Project/README.md

   - price

-# HOW TO INSTALL AND RUN THE PROJECT
+# HOW TO RUN THE PROJECT
-- bundle init (initaliaze the gemfile)
 - bundle install (install gems required for the program)
-- ruby FlightApp (to run the program)
+- ruby FlightApp.rb (to run the program)
 - rake console (if you want to investigate the code within the binding)

 # HOW TO USE THE PROJECT